SevenW/Plugwise-2-py/README.md

 In the dynamic configuration:
 - logging of the in-circle integrated values can be enabled (usually the one-value-per-hour loggings.
 - logging of the actual power (production and or consumption) can  be logged.
 This value will be logged every 10 seconds.
-- switching schedules can be enabled and disabled.

 Finally the code implements several commands that have not been published before, at least not in 2012.